beothorn/greement/README.md

 The events:

 ### Vote to avoid:
-- Increase lake multiplier, Decrease mountain multiplier - 4 cards
+- Increase lake multiplier, Decrease mountain multiplier - 1 cards
-- Increase mountain multiplier, Decrease lake multiplier  - 2 cards
+- Increase mountain multiplier, Decrease lake multiplier  - 1 cards
-- Increase lake multiplier and mountain, Decrease gold mine profit by 2 - 4 cards
+- Increase lake multiplier and mountain, Decrease gold mine profit by 2 - 1 cards
 - Increase land price, Decrease gold mine price - 1 card
-- Decrease land price, Increase gold mine price - 3 cards
+- Decrease land price, Increase gold mine price - 1 cards
-- Increase land profit, Decrease gold mine profit- 1 card
+- Increase cattle price, Increase cattle profit - 1 cards
-- Decrease land profit, Increase gold mine profit - 6 cards
+- Decrease cattle price, Decrease cattle profit - 1 cards
-- Increase seed price, Increase crop profit - 3 cards
+- Increase seed price, Increase crop profit - 1 cards
+- Decrease seed price, Decrease crop profit - 1 cards
+- Increase crop profit, Decrease gold mine profit- 1 card
-- Decrease distance tax by two, Decrease crop ald gold mine profit - 2 cards
+- Decrease crop profit, Increase gold mine profit - 1 cards
+- Increase cattle profit, Decrease gold mine profit- 1 card
-- Increase cattle price, Increase cattle profit - 2 cards
+- Decrease cattle profit, Increase gold mine profit - 1 cards
+- Increase crop profit, Decrease cattle profit- 1 card
-- Decrease cattle price, Decrease cattle profit - 2 cards triggered
+- Decrease crop profit, Increase cattle profit - 1 cards
-- Decrease loan multiplier, Decrease cattle,crop and gold mine profit - 2 cards
+- Decrease distance tax by two, Decrease crop profit - 4 cards
-- Increase loan multiplier, Increase lake and mountain multipliers - 1 cards
-- Decrease loan multiplier, Decrease lake and mountain multipliers - 1 cards
+- Decrease distance tax by two, Increase gold mine profit 2c - 4 cards
-- All gold mines are lost, all debts are paid, there must be at least one player with one gold mine for this to be triggered - 5 cards
+- All gold mines are lost (back to no owner) - 2 cards
-- All crops are lost, gold mine profit increases 3c , there must be at least one player with one crop for this to be triggered - 5 cards
+- All crops are lost (become unseeded land), gold mine profit increases 3c - 5 cards
-- All cattle convert to crops , gold mine profit increases 3c , there must be at least one player with one cattle square for this to be triggered - 3 cards
+- All cattle convert to crops , gold mine profit increases 3c - 3 cards
-- All gold mines are lost, all lands are converted to cattle, there must be at least one player with one gold mine for this to be triggered - 2 cards
+- All gold mines are lost, all lands are converted to cattle - 2 cards
-- Decrease Gold profit - 5 cards
+- Decrease Gold profit - 2 cards
-- Decrease distance tax, Decrease lake and mountain multiplier - 10  cards
+- Decrease distance tax, Decrease lake and mountain multiplier - 5  cards
 - Decrease Action card price by 2 - 5 cards

 ### Pay to avoid:
-- Increase loan multiplier - Pay 10c to avoid this. - 3 cards
 - Cattle disease, each player must pay 2c for each of his own squares with cattle.
 All unpaid squares are converted back to crops but are still owned by the player. - Pay 20c to avoid this. - 3 cards
-- Government appropriation Lake - All lands connected to a lake will be taken from the owner, the owner will receive 2c per square taken, turning back to a brown square if it's a crop.
-Gold mines als are taken but stay normal. - Pay 15c to avoid this - 3 cards
+- Government appropriation Lake - All lands connected to a lake will be taken from the owner, the owner will receive 2c per square taken. - Pay 15c to avoid this - 3 cards
-- Government appropriation Mountain - All lands connected to a lake will be taken from the owner, the owner will receive 1c per square taken, turning back to a brown square - Pay 10c to avoid this - 2 cards
+- Government appropriation Mountain - All lands connected to a lake will be taken from the owner, the owner will receive 1c per square taken - Pay 10c to avoid this - 2 cards

 ### Action cards
-- Steal 3 gold mines from any player
-- Steal all regular land from any player
-- Steal all territories connected (including diagonally connected) to a chosen lake (including lands with no owner)
-- Steal all territories connected (including diagonally connected) to a chosen mountain (including lands with no owner)
-- Make a 5c loan on any players name (keep the money)
-- Steal any 5 territories (including lands with no owner)
+- Steal any 2 territories (including lands with no owner) - 1 card
-- Decide next two votes
+- Decide next vote - 3 cards
+- Increase any value by 2 - 1 card
+- Decrease any value by 2 - 1 card
+- Receive from any player two times the value of the current distance tax

 The game proceeds until the turn count reaches a given number (20 for example, decided before game begun), then the player with the biggest wealth, or the smallest debt, wins!